 When people think of the War on Poverty, they often think of President Lyndon Johnson sitting on the front porch of a family’s home in Martin County, Kentucky in 1964.
 The news media at that time called the home a “cabin,” but Tom Fletcher’s home wasn’t a cabin.
-It was a house similar to most houses in eastern Kentucky in the 1960s, and in fact, when NPR visited the Fletchers’ home in 2014, they found that the house really hadn’t changed that much.
+It was a house similar to most houses in Appalachian East Kentucky in the 1960s, and in fact, when NPR visited the Fletchers’ home in 2014, they found that the house really hadn’t changed that much.

 The challenges we face in our region are old ones, and they are difficult to overcome due to the fact that the issues persist from one generation to the next.
-This is not because the people of eastern Kentucky are not trying to overcome these challenges; they are, but generational poverty is complex, with many different factors and individual issues to address, and since it has taken decades to grow in families, it can often take that long or longer to change it.
+This is not because the people of East Kentucky are not trying to overcome these challenges; they are, but generational poverty is complex, with many different factors and individual issues to address, and since it has taken decades to grow in families, it can often take that long or longer to change it.

 • 39 of Kentucky’s 41 Persistent Poverty Counties are Appalachian (in eastern Kentucky).